 The invisible ceiling we are discussing here is essentially your tolerance and threshold for positive feelings and experiences.

-When they hit their invisible ceiling, people sabotage and slow down to return to what’s comfortable and familiar.
+When people hit their invisible ceiling, they tend to sabotage their progress to return to what feels comfortable and familiar.

 When in this situation, a lot of people have negative beliefs, which result in self-sabotaging.